""

 • High-rise buildings (IGH) or very high-rise buildings (ITGH);

-• Buildings for tertiary use: offices, shops, etc.
+• Buildings for tertiary use: offices, shops, etc.;

-• Buildings for industrial use (factories, warehouses, etc.)
+• Buildings for industrial use (factories, warehouses, etc.);

-• Individual or collective residential buildings
+• Individual or collective residential buildings;

-Apave Tunisia?
+Why choose Apave Tunisia?